chemgymrl/chemgymrl/lessons/lesson_markdown/custom_extraction_lesson.md

 env_ids = [env_spec.id for env_spec in all_envs if 'Extract' in env_spec.id]
 print(env_ids)
 ```
-you should see in the output `MethylRed_Extract-v1`
+You should see in the output `MethylRed_Extract-v1`
 ```
 # ['WurtzExtract-v1', 'Oil_Water_Extract-v1', 'MethylRed_Extract-v1', 'MethylRed_Extract-v2']
 ```